-Becoming a Private Investigator in Arkansas is similar to most other places: you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
-Furthermore, you need to take a government approved PI licensing test.
-In Arkansas, the government body that controls licensed Investigators is the Arkansas State Police.
+To Become a Private Investigator in Arkansas is similar to most other places: you need to meet basic Private Investigator requirements such as age, language proficiency, and other usual PI requirements of this nature.
+Furthermore, to become a Private Investigator in Arkansas, you need to take a government approved Arkansas Private Investigator's license test but not a Private Investigator course or official state Private Investigator training.
+In Arkansas, the government body that controls licensed Arkansas Investigators is the Arkansas State Police.
 So, it is the police that will administer your PI test.
-Once you submit the proof of your ability to meet the requirements and completion of the licensing test to the state police, you will get your PI beginner’s license.
+Once you submit the proof of your ability to meet the requirements and completion of the licensing test to the state police, you will get your Arkansas PI beginner’s license.
 This is where your struggle will begin.

 Your PI beginner’s license in Arkansas is called CREDENTIALED PRIVATE INVESTIGATOR (CPI).
 This license is an under supervision type license and you must be sponsored by an Arkansas PI agency to obtain this under supervision license.
 You’ve guessed it, an “under supervision” license means you must work under the purview of a fully licensed Arkansas PI.
 However, the term “under supervision” will be in namesake only.
 You will not be supervised or guided by an experienced Arkansas PI.
 In fact, PI agencies are not economically structured to have mentor/ student surveillance teams.
 And any optional Private Investigator training course you took?
 It won't not teach investigation, only what laws Arkansas Private Investigators need to be aware of.
 This is useful; however, new Private Investigators still need to know how to be successful working operations in Arkansas.